HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 🩹 Known Bugs and Issues
 ### Curses Mod Challenge Incompatibility
-The Boss Revenge challenge from Infiniscryption's Curses mod will override the Abnormal Boss challenge if both are activate at once.
+The Boss Revenge challenge from Infiniscryption's Curses mod will override the Abnormal Boss challenge if both are activate at once (you'll stll be able to play the run).

 The Abnormal Boss challenge will still work for Royal since Boss Revenge does not affect him.

-### PackManager dependency error
-If you don't have Infiniscryption's Pack Management API installed you will get an error in the console when this mod is loaded.

-YOU CAN IGNORE IT.
-With 1.2.0 I've added custom pack art for anyone using the Pack API, but it is NOT required for this mod to work properly.

 --------------------------

-If you encounter any other issues or bugs, please report them to me asap by contacting me on the modding Discord or by opening an issue on the GitHub.
+If you encounter any other issues or bugs, or you just want to give some feedback, you can @ me on the Inscryption Modding Discord.

-Feel free to contact me with any other feedback you have too!

-## 💌 Credits
+## 💌 Credits/Acknowledgements
-Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference and ~~steal~~borrow code from.
+Special mentions for Arackulele, divsionbyz0rro, and julien-perge for having public GitHubs I can ~~steal~~borrow code from.

-Special mention to James Veug's ReadmeMaker mod for providing the cost sprites I use; you're a lifesaver!
+Shoutout to James Veug's ReadmeMaker mod for providing the cost sprites I use in this ReadMe; you're a lifesaver!

-Big thanks to Rengar, yam the nokia, Orochi Umbra, and everyone else on the modding Discord that reported bugs to me!
+Thank you to Rengar, yam the nokia, and everyone on the modding Discord that's reported bugs to me!

+Special thanks to Orochi Umbra for being my play tester and providing feedback during testing.
+I appreciate it!

 ## ⚖️ Changelog
 For a list of previous updates and a full description of the current update, refer to the FULL_CHANGELOG included in the mod package.

 <details>
-<summary>Latest Update - v1.2.0</summary>
+<summary>Latest Update - v1.2.1</summary>

+### v1.2.1 - Minor patch (9/26/2022)
+* 🧱 General
+  * Fixed inaccurate information in the ReadMe
+  * CENSORED's ability now has opponent compatibility
+* 🩹 Bug fixes
+  * Fixed Hatred special not properly checking for other Magical Girls
+* 🔧 Tweaks
+  * Improved rulebook entry descriptions for special abilities

 ### v1.2.0 - Close Encounters of the Abnormal Kind (9/18/2022)
 * 🧱 General